OpenAI Assistants with Function Calling in Python

 openai_assistants_custom_functions.py

-STEP 1: Define custom functions and their schemas, then add them to the function factory:
+STEP 1: Define the function and its schema, then add it to the function factory.

 @ignore_args_decorator